Request Your Free Consultation

 If you’re injured by a negligent driver who was not insured or who had insufficient insurance at the time of the crash, they may have to pay out of pocket to compensate for your losses.

 However, there’s another way you can seek payment if the at-fault driver can’t afford to pay.
-Depending on the specifics of your personal insurance policy, you might be able to use it to recover medical expenses and other losses.
+If your auto insurance policy has it, you might be able to use Medical Payments (MedPay) coverage to recover medical expenses.

-A car accident attorney in Petersburg will be able to determine if your car insurance offers coverage for underinsured motorists.
+A personal injury attorney in Petersburg will be able to determine if your car insurance offers coverage for underinsured motorists.
 Our lawyers have decades of experience handling cases in which the responsible party lacks the proper insurance.

 What Are the Chances Your Car Accident Claim Will Go to Trial?